rayzerbrain/SpectatorShootingRange/README.md

 # Spectator-Shooting-Range
-An SCP:SL Exiled 3.0 plugin implementing a shooting range for spectators.
+An SCP:SL Exiled 3.0 (3.0 ONLY) plugin implementing a shooting range for spectators.
 The range is located outside of the wall perpendicular to the escape tunnel, that is, the wall the MTF helicopter flies over.

 ### To install
 If you are unfamiliar with installing Exiled plugins, do the following: on this page navigate to the releases link on the right side of the screen and download the latest .dll file.
 Then, Put this file in your Exiled\Plugins file with any other plugins you might have.